Frojd/react-sass-starterkit/README.md

 }
 ```

-## Overriding templates ##
+## Overriding templates

 Currently all templates can be overridden, they all exists in internals/templates/cli and interal/templates/server

-Most of the templates can be overridden by placing a new file in the root folder, else a better way is to copy all templates and then change the rootServerTemplatePath in .frontendrc file
+Recommended way is to copy the templatefolders and change the rootServerTemplatePath and rootCliTemplatePath in .frontendrc file

 ## Throubleshooting and support

 ### Using react addons?
 Getting trouble with multiple react loaded?

 Change externals to look like this in your webpack.config.js

 ```javascript